cornishcoder1/pp5-backend-DRF-the-winding-path/README.md

 JWT_AUTH_REFRESH_COOKIE = 'my-refresh-token'
 ```

-13. Create serializers.py file in main directory, and copy UserDetailsSerializer code from Django documentation as follows:
+13. Create serializers.py file in the drf_api directory, and copy UserDetailsSerializer code from Django documentation as follows:
 ```
 from dj_rest_auth.serializers import UserDetailsSerializer from rest_framework import serializers